ymath-io/ymath.io/content/courses/exponents/exponents-basic/properties/index.md

 You should have remembered from the previous lesson that any number to the power of 0 is 1.
 In this lesson, we'll explore some other interesting properties of exponents!

 ### Product of Powers
+Let's start with an example question.
+What is
+$2^2\cdot2^3$?

+One way we can solve this problem is

 ### Quotient of Powers